SADiLaR/2022-11-09-SADiLaR-TTT/index.md

 {% if online == "online" %}

-This is an online event and will be conducted using the Zoom video conferencing platform.
+This is a hybrid event, online partipation will be possible and will be conducted using the Zoom video conferencing platform.
 No log-in is needed.
 However, if you have not used Zoom before, please click the link a few minutes early as it may prompt you to install the Zoom app or browser extension.
 You should have received a connection link in the same email that directed you to this website.
 If you found this page by another means and did not receive the connection link,